-Other Common Causes Of Lateral Epicondylitis Include:
+Some Common Causes Of Lateral Epicondylitis Include:

-- Playing musical instruments.
+- Playing musical instruments

-- Weight lifting.
+- Weight lifting

 - Excessive typing

-The above loading risk also applies to tennis or other racquet sports such as squash, badminton or racquet ball as a potential cause of lateral elbow pain:
+The above loading risk also applies to tennis and other racquet sports such as squash, badminton, or racquet ball as a potential cause of lateral elbow pain:

-- Changing grip size.
+- Changing grip size

-- Changing grip technique.
+- Changing grip technique

 - Playing on a different surface moving from artificial grass to hard court…